tkubica12/azureimage-automation/README.md

 * After provisioning Packer does sanitization, turn of VM and capture it as new image
 * Packer delete all temporary resources

+Also make sure you are not using Packer to set configurations that you want to modify for different environments or embedd secrets into image - combine Packer with other techniques mentioned here to deliver things like feature flags or connection strings.

 First let's download Packer binary.
 ```
 wget https://releases.hashicorp.com/packer/1.2.1/packer_1.2.1_linux_amd64.zip